 Maybe it’s because I was feeling ill the last two days in Uganda and I was getting cranky and a bit melancholy just before I left.
-This is so hard for me to explain without sounding snooty or arrogant, but if I am overly honest, I might come off as miserably depressed.

 I am fully aware the contrast between the slums in Africa and the affluence of Paris plays a huge part in how I feel right now.

 I promised myself when I landed in Paris I wouldn’t have an agenda.
 I would simply check into my hotel and then wander the streets aimlessly.
 I’ve been here a half dozen times, now, I think, so it wasn’t like I had a checklist of things I wanted to see.
 I just wanted to relax and enjoy the city.

 But contrasting the crumbling cement, earthen and grass homes in Uganda with the gold-leafed statues near the Invalides and its massive guided dome is … jarring.

 Contrasting a person selling used plastic tubs out of a dirt floored corrugated steel shack against a person selling Berthillon ice cream on the streets of Île St Louis makes me feel like shit.
 It even felt somehow wrong to enjoy the ice cream.
 Stupid, I know.

 Acknowledging privilege makes me feel lousy.